I authored this piece on Lake Powell. pessimism, optimism and the age of climate change…

 More information: Paleontological Treasures of Picket Wire Canyonlands, A Glimpse Into the Purgatoire River Valley, Comanche National Grassland, Southeastern Colorado and 2012 Picket Wire Canyonlands Tours.

 Twenty people, including eleven children, died during the Ludlow massacre in an attack by the Colorado National Guard on a tent colony of 1,200 striking coal miners and their families in April 1914.
 The Tent Colony site is a designated National Historic Landmark.
 The massacre was a key event in the history of the American labor movement.
 The tent colony originated when coal miners and their families were evicted from company housing during a strike that began in September 1913.
 The colony was burned in the attack.
 The site is the first such strike camp in the country to be archeologically investigated.

 How to get there: located 73 miles south of Pueblo.
-Take Interstate 25 south, through Walsenburg to County Road 44.
-Go west to the memorial and then south to the site.
+Take Interstate 25 south, through Walsenburg to Exit 27 towards Ludlow.
+Turn right onto County Road 44.
+Go west a bit less than a mile to the memorial and then south to the site.